mangye16/dgm_re-id/README.md

 We revised the evaluation proctocal for the IDE on MARS dataset.
 In previous version, due to file traverse problem, which leads a different evaluation proctol, we achieve an extremely high performance compared with other baselines (Unsupervised rank-1 65.2%, and supervised 75.8).
 We re-evaluate our perfomance under standard settings, the rank-1 is 36.8% for our unsupervised method, and the supervised upper bound is 56.2%.

-**1. Test on PRID-2011 and iLIDS-VID dataset.**
+### 1. Test on PRID-2011 and iLIDS-VID datasets.

-1. You need to download our extracted features [LOMO](https://drive.google.com/open?id=0BxD9a73ckQ0vVzVWTkhmc2NSLTA) or extract features by yourself.
+a.
+You need to download our extracted features [LOMO](https://drive.google.com/open?id=0BxD9a73ckQ0vVzVWTkhmc2NSLTA) or extract features by yourself.
 Put it under data/ folder

-2. You could run the *demo_dgm.m* and edit it to adjust for different datsets and different settings.
+b.
+You could run the *demo_dgm.m* and edit it to adjust for different datsets and different settings.

-**2. Test on MARS dataset.**
+### 2. Test on MARS dataset.

 Notes: Due to the random graph generation, the results may be slighlty different.

-1. You need to download our extracted features [LOMO](https://drive.google.com/open?id=0BxD9a73ckQ0vVzVWTkhmc2NSLTA) or extract features by yourself.
+a.
+You need to download our extracted features [LOMO](https://drive.google.com/open?id=0BxD9a73ckQ0vVzVWTkhmc2NSLTA) or extract features by yourself.
 Put it under data/ folder

-2. You could run the *demo_mars.m* and edit it to adjust for different datsets and different settings.
+b.
+You could run the *demo_mars.m* and edit it to adjust for different datsets and different settings.
 Meanwhile, we could get the estimated labels.

-3. With the estimated labels, we could re-arrange the dataset for IDE training.
+c.
+With the estimated labels, we could re-arrange the dataset for IDE training.

-4. Train IDE with our provided code or try the baseline provided by [Zhun Zhong](https://github.com/zhunzhong07/IDE-baseline-Market-1501).
+d.
+Train IDE with our provided code or try the baseline provided by [Zhun Zhong](https://github.com/zhunzhong07/IDE-baseline-Market-1501).

+### Citation
 Please cite this paper in your publications if it helps your research:
 ```
 @inproceedings{iccv17dgm,